ali-mohammadi05/ali-mohammadi05/README.md

 🎯 **My Goals for 2025**

-- ✅ Contribute more to open source
+- ✅ start my first official project
-- ✅ Learn Rust and Go
+- ✅ working with a great team
-- ✅ Launch a personal SaaS project
+- ✅ create a complete web application
 - ✅ Speak at a tech meetup/conference

 ---